 Q: Are hearing centers required to provide a trial period for hearing aids?

-A: No – although most manufacturers offer a trial period during which the hearing instrument can be returned for a refund.
-Some states do require a 30-day trial period, but before you purchase, be sure to discuss this with your hearing healthcare professional.
+A: It depends, but you should always request one.
+Federal law does not mandate it, but some states require a 30-day trial period.
+Before you purchase, discuss this with your hearing healthcare professional.
 If one is provided, ask what fees, if any, are nonrefundable if you decide to return the hearing aids.
 If a warranty is included, ask what is covered and if it can be extended.

-Q: Does the ADA require theaters and museums to provide services for the deaf and hearing impaired?
+Q: Does the ADA require theaters and museums to provide services for the deaf and people with hearing loss?

 A: It depends.
-Theaters with fixed seating for more than 50 people must provide hearing assistive services for the hearing impaired.
-Closed captioning and rear-window captioning are available for the deaf in select theater locations, but are not required under the law.
+Theaters with fixed seating for more than 50 people must provide hearing assistive services for patrons with hearing loss.
+Closed captioning and rear-window captioning are available for the deaf in select theater locations but are not required under the law.

 Museums are required to provide assistive listening systems for the hearing impaired, but not sign language interpretation or closed captioning – although some do as a courtesy to their deaf patrons.
 Many times, these services can be provided free of charge or for a nominal fee with advance notice.

-Examples of other public places which are required to provide assistive hearing systems for hearing impaired individuals include hospitals, concert/lecture halls, stadiums, court rooms, hotel conference rooms, convention centers and nursing homes.
+Examples of other public places which are required to provide assistive hearing systems for those with hearing loss include hospitals, concert/lecture halls, stadiums, court rooms, hotel conference rooms, convention centers and nursing homes.

 Q: What can I do if I believe I have experienced discrimination?

-A: File a Title III complaint by sending a letter to the Department of Justice.
+A: File a Title III complaint by sending a letter to the Department of Justice (DOJ).
+An attorney may prove helpful in this process.
 Your letter must include: